Reviewed by Tanya Harrell, PhD, LPC, NCC

 Understanding OCD Subtypes

-It’s important to remember that OCD looks different for everyone.
+It’s important to remember that OCD looks different for every sufferer.
 Here’s information concerning some of the most common OCD subtypes or ways that OCD can present to help you understand the different forms of OCD and what it’s like to live with them.

 Contamination is a common obsession for those with OCD.
 This is the type of OCD where someone is likely to obsess over cleaning, sanitizing, hand washing, and so on.
 Not everyone with OCD is concerned with contamination - at all.
 However, this subtype of OCD interferes with a person’s life just as much as any other OCD form.